1945 El Teniente mining accident: Legacy

 As there was no cemetery at Sewell, the company town on the mountain, all of the miners' bodies were taken to Rancagua in the valley for burial.
 In addition to compensating the families of the workers financially, Kennecott developed a community here, known as Las Viudas Population (The Widows Community), to provide housing for the many widows and their families.
 The workers were buried in graves marked by gravestones of the same design.
 (See image).

 The disaster resulted in the adoption in Chile of occupational safety systems already in use in the US and Europe.
-In addition, their Congress passed legislation to reduce the independence of the company, and the Work Accident Law to support worker safety.
+In addition, the Congress of Chile passed legislation to reduce the independence of the company, and the Work Accident Law to support worker safety.
 The government established the Department of Mining Safety, stressing more communication with miners.
 El Teniente made such improvements to its operation that the mine won the international security award for 14 consecutive years.